All Episodes

 She grew up in Chicago.

-That background I provide on purpose so you can have a great idea of just how ill-educated people coming out of higher education today are where they end up working.
+That background I provide on purpose so you can have a great idea of just how ill-educated people coming out of higher education today are and where they end up working.

-Roll call, politico.
+Roll call, Politico.

-And now Yahoo News, a graduate of Duke University.
+And now, Yahoo News, a graduate of Duke University.

 She has no idea.